 - 2 scallions sliced

-Add the red and green bell pepper, and the pineapple to the pan.
-Cook until the peppers have softened, about 10 more minutes, stirring frequently.
+- Add the bell peppers and pineapple to the pan.
+Cook until the peppers have softened, about 10 more minutes, stirring often.

-Whisk together the remaining tamari, the pineapple juice, agave, rice vinegar, tomato pate, garlic chili paste, garlic, and ginger.
-Add the cornstarch slurry to the mixture and whisk to combine
+- Whisk together the remaining tamari, pineapple juice, water, agave, rice vinegar, cornstarch, tomato paste, garlic chili paste, garlic, and ginger.

-Top with sliced scallions.
-Serve hot with brown rice.
+- Top with sliced scallions.
+Serve over the brown rice.